TokenBrice/blog/content/posts/2021/luchadores-nft.md

 More than the project itself, I will explain the thesis I am developing about it.
 I think this approach may interest you and help you develop personal beliefs about other collections.

 In this article, I don't detail the mechanics of the Luchadores or the upcoming game.
-Feel free to read [the whitepaper now available](https://whitepaper.luchadores.io/) for more info on this subject.
+Feel free to read [the whitepaper now available](https://whitepaper.luchadores.io/) for more info on this.

 ![luchadores-cover](/img/2021/luchadores-nft/luchadores-cover.png)